zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Window Functions.md

     | 2 | 1 |
     | 3 | 1 |

-    -- the ‘order by’ clause is not specified, return the count value of user_id in current window. select user_id,
+    -- the ‘order by’ clause is not specified, return the count value of user_id in the current window. select user_id,
         count(user_id) over (partition by user_id order by user_id) as count from test_src;